 Another neighborhood of interest is in the east of the city.
 This was one of the areas with the highest concentration of Jews, mainly working class people involved in the social democratic developments of the early 1900’s.
 There are several monuments related to the Jewish population before and during World War II.
 Maybe the most impressive of these is the train station from where arrested people were deported to the concentration camps.

 Amsterdam is a small city; the ‘south’ and ‘east’ districts are close to each other.
 Nevertheless, each neighbourhood has got its own, distinct, history, places to see and stories to share.
 If you are interested in an extended Jewish history tour, please contact us.
-Together we can decide which neighbourhoods and itinerary are most suitable for you.
+Together we can decide which neighborhoods and itinerary are most suitable for you.

 FAQ